tegorman13/htw/docs/Sections/combo-hugo.md

 | bandTypeExtrapolation:bandOrderReverse              |    80.69 |         30.01 |        130.93 | 1.00 |
 | conditVaried:bandTypeExtrapolation:bandOrderReverse |    30.42 |        -21.00 |         81.65 | 0.87 |

 Table 10: **Experiment 3 testing accuracy**.
 Main effects of condition and band type (training vs. extrapolation), and the interaction between the two factors.
-Larger coefficient estimates indicate larger deviations from the baselines (constant & trained bands) - and a positive interaction coefficient indicates disproporionate deviation for the varied condition on the extrapolation bands
+Larger coefficient estimates indicate larger deviations from the baselines (constant training; trained bands & original order) - and a positive interaction coefficient indicates disproportionate deviation for the varied condition on the extrapolation bands
 </div>

 *Testing Accuracy.* <a href="#tbl-e3-bmm-dist" class="quarto-xref">Table 10</a> presents the results of the Bayesian mixed efects model predicting absolute deviation from the target band during the testing stage.
 There was no significant main effect of training condition,$\beta$ = -40.19, 95% CrI \[-104.68, 23.13\]; pd = 89.31%, or band type,$\beta$ = -23.35, 95% CrI \[-57.28, 10.35\]; pd = 91.52%.
 However the effect of band order was significant, with the reverse order condition showing lower deviations, $\beta$ = -73.72, 95% CrI \[-136.69, -11.07\]; pd = 98.89%.
 The interaction between training condition and band type was also significant $\beta$ = 52.66, 95% CrI \[14.16, 90.23\]; pd = 99.59%, with the varied condition showing disproprionately large deviations on the extrapolation bands compared to the constant group.
 There was also a significant interaction between band type and band order, $\beta$ = 80.69, 95% CrI \[30.01, 130.93\]; pd = 99.89%, such that the reverse order condition showed larger deviations on the extrapolation bands.
 No other interactions were significant.